andremano/GIS-4-Land-Administration/_build/html/_sources/cartographic_outputs.rst.txt

    Adding map elements

-5. **Task** Use the ``Item properties`` panel of each of the elements you have in the map to do the adjustments you consider necessary.
+5. **Task** Try to add an *overview* map!
+Use the ``Item properties`` panel of each of the elements you have in the map to do the adjustments you consider necessary.
 Take your time to explore the options each type of item offers.

             * On the ``Item properties`` of your first map, mark the options ``Lock layers`` and ``Lock styles``;